Chancellor of the Exchequer, George Osborne, delivered the Budget Statement to the House of Commons on Wednesday 18 March 2015.

 The Budget and Parliament

-Information about Parliamentary procedure and the Budget is also available.
+Further information about Parliamentary procedure and the Budget:

-More information about the contents of the 2014 Budget will be made available on the HM Treasury website.
+More information about the contents of the 2015 Budget is available on the HM Treasury website.

 Image: PA/Dominic Lipinski